Kirby's Dream Buffet: Development and release

 Kirby's Dream Buffet was developed by HAL Laboratory and directed by Shinya Kumazaki, with Riki Fuhrmann serving as art director.
 The game was revealed by Nintendo with an announcement trailer via social media on July 12, 2022, set to be released in the summer of that year as a spinoff installment in the Kirby series.
-Upon reveal, the game was widely likened to Fall Guys, with similarities being noted between the games' obstacle courses.
+Upon reveal, the game was widely likened to Fall Guys (2020), with similarities being noted between the games' obstacle courses.
 Moreover, the party game atmosphere was compared to that of the Mario Party series.
-Along with Kirby and the Forgotten Land, Kirby's Dream Buffet was believed to be part of the celebration of the 30th anniversary of Kirby's debut.
+Along with Kirby and the Forgotten Land (2022), Kirby's Dream Buffet was believed to be part of the celebration of the 30th anniversary of Kirby's debut in Kirby's Dream Land (1992).

-The game's official release date was announced in a new trailer shown during the Kirby 30th Anniversary Music Festival on August 11, 2022, which also revealed that standard Copy Abilities would be replaced with food power-ups.
+Nintendo announced the game's official release date in a new trailer shown during the Kirby 30th Anniversary Music Festival on August 11, 2022, which also revealed that standard Copy Abilities would be replaced with food power-ups.
 Kirby's Dream Buffet was digitally released worldwide for the Nintendo eShop on August 17, 2022, priced at $15 or £13.49.
 On the same date of the game's release, the restaurant chain Kirby Café announced via Twitter that both its Tokyo and Hakata-ku branches would begin selling a dessert inspired by Kirby's Dream Buffet on September 1, 2022.

 Despite not featuring a typical storyline, Kirby's Dream Buffet was adapted into a light novel in which a witch's magical fork grants Kirby's wish to eat even more snacks, shrinking down Kirby, King Dedede, Meta Knight, and other characters, thus beginning a race to the Gourmet King's throne on a snack mountain.
 The book was released on December 14, 2022, in Japan.

-Tetris 99s 31st Maximus Cup event, which ran from December 15–19, 2022, featured a new theme that could be unlocked by earning a total of 100 event points.
+The Tetris 99 (2019) 31st Maximus Cup event, which ran from December 15–19, 2022, featured a new theme that could be unlocked by earning a total of 100 event points.
 The theme included art, music, and tetromino designs inspired by Kirby's Dream Buffet.
+As part of Tetris 99s "Second Chance: Kirby Edition" 49th Maximus Cup, the Kirby's Dream Buffet theme returned exclusively on August 31, 2025, and could now be earned with only 20 points.

 In April 2023, Sanei, one of Nintendo's primary merchandising partners, announced that eight Kirby plushies based on Kirby's Dream Buffet would be released.